top of page

 Interpretation

-Analysis of the guarantees issued to date shows that AIOC has provided the largest total value of guarantees, supporting nine projects across the oil & gas and power & utilities sectors with $748.5 million in support.
-This reflects Alberta’s early and sustained use of loan guarantees to facilitate Indigenous equity ownership in large, revenue-generating energy infrastructure.
+Analysis of the guarantees issued to date shows that IOFP has provided the largest total value of guarantees, supplying power & utilities projects with $996.1 million in support.
+This reflects Ontario's sustained use of loan guarantees to facilitate Indigenous equity ownership in large revenue-generating energy infrastructure in Canada's largest electricity market.

-By contrast, IOFP has supported the highest number of individual projects at 12 to date, concentrated in electricity generation and transmission.
-While IOFP has issued more guarantees by project count, the largest single guarantee to date—$400 million—was provided through the federal program to support Indigenous equity participation in the Westcoast Pipeline System, involving a consortium of 38 First Nations.
+IOFP has supported the highest number of transactions at 14 to date, concentrated in electricity generation and transmission.
+While IOFP has issued more guarantees by project count, the largest single guarantee to date from one program—$400 million—was provided through the federal program to support Indigenous equity participation in the Westcoast Pipeline System, involving a consortium of 38 First Nations.

 Loan guarantee programs appear largely agnostic to the number of participating Indigenous partners, supporting transactions with anywhere from a single Nation to large multi-Nation consortiums (1–38 participants).
 This flexibility enables both community-specific ownership models and regional or corridor-scale coalitions.